 * Tyrolean Honey may be bought at the riverside Markthalle.

 * Don’t forget to pickup a bottle of Schnapps, a fruity alcohol.

 By Air.
 Innsbruck Kranebitten Airport is well connected within Europe and is just 5KM from the city centre.
 Click here to book flight tickets.

 By Train.
 Innsbruck Railway station is right in the middle of the city and is located just 1KM from the old city.
 There are direct trains to and from most major cities of Austria and Germany too.
-Munic to Innsbruck is easier than Vienna to Innsbruck or even Salzburg to Innsbruck, by train.
-OBB Austria or other European Railways service Innsbruck
+Munich to Innsbruck is easier than Vienna to Innsbruck or even Salzburg to Innsbruck, by train.
+OBB Austria or other European Railways serve Innsbruck.

 By Bus.
 One can also use the network of several European bus services.
 They are comfortable if the distance is not too large.
 Our own preference is Flix bus.
 Click here to explore the options on Flix bus.